canjs/canjs/guides/getting-started-tutorial/components.md

 an exception*.

 All we have to do is declare the can.Component using its `extend` function.
-Once you declare your can.Component, you've registered your component with the system.
+Once you declare your can.Component, you've registered your component with CanJS.
 When CanJS parses the `base_template.stache` file, and encounters the restaurant-list tag, it will automatically instantiate the can.Component associated with it, generate the Component's view inside of its custom tag, and bind that view to your component's scope.